alejodosr/epic-kitchens-55-action-models/index.md

 ### Confusion matrices

- For better visualization, please click on the images below.
+ For better visualization, please open images in a new tab.

 | TSN (Verbs) | TRN (Verbs) |
 | --- | --- |